All About Music Playtime - Music Activities for Young Children

-Music Playtime is great for parents, grandparents, childminders and carers who want to enable children to engage with music because the activities are specially selected to work with groups of any size and they are do-able by everyone.
-With Music Playtime, there's no need for any child to miss out on music due to the COVID-19 restrictions.
+Music Playtime is great for parents, grandparents, childminders, and carers who want to enable children to engage with music because the activities are specially selected to work with groups of any size and they are do-able by everyone.
+With Music Playtime, there's no need for any child to miss out on music.
 Music Playtime is about active music - playing, singing, creating music, listening, movement and beginning to relate sounds to symbols.
 You'll have fun too!

 Here's a 'taster' video from the Key Stage 1 unit: